datasharp/ETL_Google_Analytics_API/README.md

 The repository is structured as follows:

 - `src/`: Directory containing the modular Python scripts.
-  - `scrape.py`: Script for data extraction from Google Analytics API.
+  - `scrape.py`: This script is responsible for data extraction from the Google Analytics API.
+It retrieves a dataset with aggregated values over a specified date range, capturing key attributes such as user engagement metrics, sessions, pageviews, and goal completions.
+The data extraction is configured to gather information from the chosen start date to the end date, focusing on selected attributes to provide insights into user interactions and performance metrics.
-  - `scraper_day_index.py`: Script for adding day index to data.
+  - `scraper_day_index.py`: This script is designed for extracting daily information data.
+The dataset it generates contains two columns: the date and a metric representing the number of chapters that were started on each day.
+This data is valuable for tracking daily trends and analyzing the growth or activity of chapter starts over time.
   - `cleaning.py`: Data cleaning and transformation scripts.
   - `visualize.py`: Data visualization scripts using Matplotlib and Seaborn.
   - `upload_mysql_func.py`: Script for uploading data to MySQL database.